clarusway-aws-devops/ckad/probes/step1/step1.md

-- Create an nginx pod named 'liveness-pod' with a liveness probe that just runs the command 'ls'.
+- Create an nginx pod named `liveness-pod` with a liveness probe that just runs the command `ls /opt`.
 - The liveness probe starts kicking in after 5 seconds whereas the interval between probes would be 5 seconds.